Depp says he mined his 'inner evil' to play gangster Bulger

 “Black Mass” is the second film to be shown in Venice that looks at shocking criminality taking place within the close-knit Roman Catholic communities of Boston.

-The other is the docudrama “Spotlight” about a Boston Globe reporting team which exposed widespread sexual abuse of young people by pedophile priests and a cover-up by the Boston archdiocese.
+The other is the docudrama “Spotlight” about a Boston Globe reporting team which exposed widespread sexual abuse of young people by paedophile priests and a cover-up by the Boston archdiocese.

 Scott Cooper, the director of “Black Mass”, said Boston was not special in this regard.